- 1. Caramoan, Camarines Sur

 Badian canyoneering in Cebu is an outdoor recreational activity that mainly involves traveling through canyons with azure waters by various methods such as hiking, walking, rappelling, jumping, swimming, and rock climbing.

-Don’t miss the opportunity to try canyoneering adventures when in Cebu, you’ll definitely enjoy it.
+Don’t miss the opportunity to try canyoneering adventures when in Cebu even as a rainy season activity in the Philippines when the water current is at its most suitable level, you’ll definitely enjoy it.

 The main essence of Sinulog Festival is it’s a celebration of people’s acceptance of Christianity.
 You’ll definitely enjoy joining the crowds shouting “Pit Senyor!” while dancing to the festive music.
 Check out other activities and attractions in Cebu that will make your trip even more memorable.